jmyers7/stats-book-materials/homework/12-homework.md

 ## Problem 5: Linear regression models and multivariate normal vectors

 (_From [Section 12.3](https://mml.johnmyersmath.com/stats-book/chapters/12-models.html#linear-regression-models)_.)
-Write the data probability function of a linear regression model (in [this](https://mml.johnmyersmath.com/stats-book/chapters/12-models.html#linear-reg-data-pf-thm) theorem) as the density of a multivariate normal distribution.
+Write the data likelihood function of a linear regression model (in [this](https://mml.johnmyersmath.com/stats-book/chapters/12-models.html#linear-reg-data-pf-thm) theorem) as the density of a multivariate normal distribution.
 What is the dimension of the distribution?
 What is the mean vector $\boldsymbol{\mu}$?
 What is the covariance matrix $\boldsymbol{\Sigma}$?

 ## Problem 6: Expectations of residuals in linear regression models